-Content has a big influence both related to the way in which users interact with your website and how viewers can figure out what you present and the essence of each of your website pages.
-Even as valuable as effectively optimized content is for search engine rankings, being aware of the user-friendly content is crucial for obtaining good conversion rates.
+Content has a big influence both on how users interact with your website and how readers can figure out what you present and what is the specific topic of each page.
+As valuable as an effectively optimized content is for search engine rankings, so is the user-friendly content for obtaining good conversion rates.

 The content of your website must be composed in a compatible voice on each page.
 It should be a voice which is generally compatible with your industry and works well with your intended audience.